albarji/quantum-experiments/README.md

 The following notebooks are provided:

-* [Quantum entanglement and quantum teleporation](quantum_teleportation.ipynb): shows the properties of quantum entangled states, and how this can be used to teleport quantum information (qubits) across space in cryptographically secure manner.
+* [Quantum entanglement and quantum teleportation](quantum_teleportation.ipynb): shows the properties of quantum entangled states, and how this can be used to teleport quantum information (qubits) across space in cryptographically secure manner.